 In general, shelled pecans are divided into two categories: Pecan Halves and Pecan Pieces.
 Pecan Pieces are, in turn, subdivided into four subcategories.
 These subcategories are referred to as: Large Pecan Pieces, Medium Pecan Pieces, Small Pecan Pieces and Pecan Meal.
 I strongly argue, though, that Pecan Meal is in a size group of it’s own.
 But others disagree with that theory, so I will stick with the more proper classification.

 As a side note, if you usually refer to Pecan Pieces as “chopped pecans” you are not alone.
 This is a common term by pecan consumers.
 While this given name is understood by most of us in the pecan industry, you will instead hear us refer to them most often as Pecan Pieces.
 And while we are on the subject I will go ahead and add that shelled pecans are actually pecans that have gone through the shelling process.
 While inshell pecans are pecans that are still inside the shell.

-For those of you that are new to pecan terminology I hope this helps offer some clarity.
+For those of you that are new to pecan terminology, I hope this helps offer some clarity.
 I hope it helps you when deciding on what size you are looking at for your baking needs.
-And it should also help you to talk more effectively with our pecan representatives when you place your next order.
+And it should also help you to talk more effectively with our representatives when you are ready to order pecans.
 As always, we will see you soon and happy baking!